rancher/k3os-initrdfs/README.md

-# The RootFS for K3OS
+# The InitrdFS for K3OS

-This repo contains the system programs for K3OS.
+This repo contains the system programs for K3OS initrd.
 It is built from [buildroot](https://buildroot.org/).

 ## Building